 The temple stands on a beautiful hillock at the centre of the town.
 The vast ground that surrounds the temple is called ‘thekkin kadu’ or the forest of teak wood trees.
 The entire city is built around the temple.

 In the centre of the temple one can find the shrines of the main deities, Lord Siva or Vadakkunnathan, Lord Sankaranarayana and Lord Sri Rama.
+On the same circular shrine for Lord Vadakkunnathan in the rear, one can find the shrine for Mother Parvathi, the Divine Consort of the Lord.

 The most striking feature about the presiding deity Lord Vadakkunnathan is that it is always covered with a thick and solid coating of ghee.